EvaMaeRey/flipbookr/README.md

 We believe in communicating with flipbooks, so we use the tool to describe the functions that are at work within the package [here](https://evamaerey.github.io/flipbooks/flipbookr/flipbookr_building_blocks#1)

+## please check out the code of conduct for contributors.